Unfortunately, Amazon has started to suck.

 This general lack of quality UI is widespread to all Amazon products, including Prime Video, Audible etc.

-For instance, in Prime Video it’s not immediately obvious if a movie or show is included for free or if you have to pay for it.
+For instance, in Prime Video it’s not immediately obvious if a movie or show is included for free or if you have to pay for it, when they could at least have copied Hulu or Netflix’s way of doing things.

 In the Audible app, half the menu is built in natively, while the other half of the app is basically a web browser for opening Audible.com mobile pages.